Probabilistically robust stabilizing allocations in uncertain coalitional games: Probabilistic stability guarantees of allocations

-The formulation in \eqref{eq:relaxed_1} brings several benefits.
+with $f(\bs{x}, \delta) \coloneqq \textrm{max}_{\ell = 1, \ldots, 2^N-1} \, (b_\ell(\delta) - A_\ell \bs{x})$.
+Since, in our setting, \cite[Ass.~1]{campi2021theory} is satisfied and considering Assumptions \ref{uniqueness} and \ref{nonaccumulation}, direct application of \cite[Th.~1]{campi2021theory} to \eqref{eq:relaxed_2} allows the provision of probabilistic stability guarantees for an allocation $\bs{x}^\ast_K$ inside the scenario least core obtained once the values of $\{\xi^\ast_k\}_{k=1}^K$ have been computed. \end{proof} The formulation in \eqref{eq:relaxed_1} brings several benefits.
 Specifically, after solving \eqref{eq:relaxed_1}, which is always feasible, if each $\xi^\ast_k = 0$, then the scenario core $C(G_K)$ is nonempty, meaning that, for the collected data, the grand coalition admits at least a stable solution whose robustness can be quantified following the discussion in Subsection \ref{PAC-subsection1} or the bound in Theorem \ref{relaxation}.
 However, no conclusion can be drawn on the nonemptiness of the original robust core, $C(G_\Delta)$.
 In case there exists some $\xi^\ast_k > 0$, this means that the scenario core $C(G_K)$ is empty and the same holds for the robust core $C(G_\Delta)$ (since $C(G_\Delta) \subseteq C(G_K)$).
 Interestingly, Theorem \ref{relaxation} allows us to quantify the penalty to be imposed on the formation of sub-coalitions in order to obtain a solution with a provable probabilistic bound on stability.